Skip to main content

 Content-Typeapplication/x-www-form-urlencodedRequired to pass the grant_type

-Create Authorization Header: Combine your clientId and clientSecret with a colon separator and encode in Base64:
+Create the Authorization Header: Combine your clientId and clientSecret with a colon separator and encode in Base64:

 echo -n "clientId:clientSecret" | base64